 Interest rates and terms

-Laurel Road offers two discounts: a 0.25 percent discount for setting up automatic payments and a 0.25 percent discount for accepting employment after graduation.
+Laurel Road offers two discounts: a 0.25 percent discount for setting up automatic payments and a discount of up to 0.55 percent for opening a Laurel Road checking account.
 The rates below include the autopay discount.

 |Loan product||Variable rate||Fixed rate|